Zindiks/react-component-whiteboard/COPY_PASTE_FEATURE.md

 ### Test Cases:

-1. **Copy/Paste Image Components:**
+1. **Copy/Paste Shape Components:**

-   - Create image components by dragging from shapes category
+   - Create various shape components (rectangle, ellipse, arrow, line, text, image)
-   - Select and copy with Ctrl+C
+   - Select single or multiple shapes and copy with Ctrl+C
    - Move mouse and paste with Ctrl+V
+   - Verify all shape types are properly duplicated

+2. **Mixed Shape Selection:**
+   - Select multiple different shape types simultaneously
+   - Copy and paste to verify all are duplicated correctly
+   - Test with different combinations of shapes

-2. **Paste Image URLs:**
+3. **Paste Image URLs:**
    - Copy an image URL from a website
+   - Ensure no shapes are copied first
    - Paste with Ctrl+V on the whiteboard
    - Test with various image formats

-3. **Multiple Component Copy:**

-   - Select multiple image components
+4. **Priority Logic:**
+   - Copy some shapes, then copy an image URL to clipboard
+   - Verify that Ctrl+V pastes the copied shapes (not the URL)
-   - Copy and paste to verify all are duplicated
+   - Clear copied shapes and verify URL pasting works

-4. **Coordinate Accuracy:**
+5. **Coordinate Accuracy:**
    - Test at different zoom levels
    - Test with panned viewport
    - Verify components appear exactly at mouse position